-ADP's Inclusion Summit 2022 "Different Experiences, Stronger Together" is offering attendees the opportunity to deep dive into the latest trends, tools and information they need to create change within their organizations.
-Register now for this September 28, 2022 event here.
+ADP's Inclusion Summit 2022 "Different Experiences, Stronger Together" offers attendees the opportunity to deep dive into the latest trends, tools and information they need to create change within their organizations.
+Launch this on-demand event here.

 Diversity, equity, and inclusion (DE&I) has been at the center of conversations around building healthy, thriving organizations.
 It makes sense — having a DE&I strategy is essential to attracting top talent, as recent ADP research found that 76% of workers would look for a new job if they discovered their company lacked such a program.